GGEMS/ggems/docs/Sphinx/v1.0/source/executable_program.rst

   processes_manager.AddProcess("Photoelectric", "gamma", "all");
   processes_manager.AddProcess("Rayleigh", "gamma", "all");

 In GGEMS, range cuts are defined in distance, particle type has to be specified and cuts are associated to a phantom (or 'all' for all defined phantoms).
 The distance is converted in energy during the initialization step.
-During the particle tracking, if the energy particle is inferior to the cut, then the particle is killed and the energy is stored.
+During the particle tracking, if the energy particle is below to the cut, then the particle is killed and the energy is locally deposited.

 .. code-block:: c++